standardebooks/tools/README.md

 Help and pull requests are welcomed!

-- Move some legacy scripts like `build-kobo` and `hyphenate` into appropriate libraries/scripts.
+- Move some legacy scripts like `hyphenate` into appropriate libraries/scripts.

 # Tool descriptions